doppelplusungut/3dVertPois/README.md

 # Automated Point-of-Interest Prediction on CT Scans of Human Vertebrae Using Spine Segmentations

 Welcome to the code repository of my master thesis at TUM.
+This project addresses the challenge of predicting ligament attachment points on vertebrae in CT Scans of the spine.
+Accurate identification of these points is crucial for understanding spinal anatomy and facilitating patient-specific simulations that may uncover risk factors of low back pain.

+For a quick overview of the project, view the [poster](doc/PresentationPosterMA.pdf).
+For an in-depth exploration, refer to my [thesis](doc/Daniel_Regenbrecht_Master_Thesis_final_signed.pdf).

+## Project Description

 The project comprises of three major components:

 - Data analysis and preparation
 - Training a POI prediction model
 - An inference pipeline for a given sample/dataset

-## Project Description

 ## Installation (Ubuntu)